The Day the Earth Blew Up: Release

 The Day the Earth Blew Up was originally set to be released on HBO Max and the "ACME Night" block on Cartoon Network.
-In August 2022, however, it was reported that due to a restructuring at Warner Bros.
-Discovery, the film would no longer be released on those channels and that instead would be shopped around to other streaming services.
+In August 2022 it was reported that due to a restructuring at Warner Bros.
+Discovery the film would no longer be released on those channels and that instead would be shopped around to other streaming services.
 In June 2023, the film was retitled Looney Tunes: Bubble Brains.
 In October 2023, it was announced that the film would instead be released in theaters in 2024, with the title reverting to the original; GFM Animation launched sales and presented first-look footage at the American Film Market, which ran from October 31 to November 5, 2023.

 The film's world premiere took place at the Annecy International Animation Film Festival celebration on June 11, 2024.
-It was first released theatrically in Germany and Switzerland on August 1, 2024 by Warner Bros.
+It was first released theatrically in Germany and Switzerland on August 1, 2024, by Warner Bros.
 Pictures and Praesens-Film.
 That same month, it was announced that Ketchup Entertainment acquired North American theatrical distribution rights.
 The film was screened at the Animation Is Film Festival in Los Angeles on October 19, 2024.
 Two days prior to the Los Angeles screening, Ketchup scheduled the film's wide theatrical release date in the United States for February 28, 2025.
 On February 5, 2025, it was revealed that the film's wide release date was pushed back to March 14, 2025.
 In order for it to be eligible for an Academy Award for Best Animated Feature for the 2024 awards, the film was released in limited theaters in Los Angeles for 7 days starting on December 13 of that year.
 In Australia, the film was released by Pinnacle Films on March 27, 2025.
+A 4D version of the film was released on December 23, 2025, at Warner Bros.
+Movie World's Roxy Theatre.
+Vertigo Releasing released the film in the UK on February 13, 2026.